Baptisteismd/open-swag-software/README_description.md

 ### **Team Contributions**
 - **Hugo Virasak**: Integrated voice synthesis and detailed project documentation.
 - **Baptiste**: Optimized the backend with Flask and response generation.
-- **Théo Koehler**: Designed the Java interface for seamless interaction.
+- **Théo Koehler**: Designed the React interface for seamless interaction.
 - **Margaux Girona**: Worked on bridging the AI responses with the user interface for smooth conversational flow.

 ---